Monday, July 15, 2024

 One thing we learn here is when further blessings are offered from on high, we either accept these blessings or our progress stops there.
 This lesson is everywhere in life.
 For example, we are offered to learn how to drive a car.
 It may be strange and new, and for some very hard, but if we put ourselves out there and learn, the blessings are enormous.

 Temples are known to have existed in every known ancient society.
+A number of early Jewish and Christian documents deal with elements found in modern LDS temples.
+As such, they are confirmation of the antiquity of the temple rites.
 Religious truth was taught in these temples.
-We learn the way they taught was through story, sacred ceremony and ritual.
-When one examines the oldest ancient religious writings, symbols, sacred architecture and rituals, we can easily see this.1 Which begs the question, what was and is so important about temples which caused them to be such a huge part of every ancient society?
+We learn the way they taught was often through story, sacred ceremony and ritual.
+When one examines the oldest ancient religious writings, symbols, sacred architecture and rituals around the world, we can easily see this.1 Which begs the question, what was and is so important about temples which caused them to be such a huge part of every ancient society?

 “As we strive to live the higher laws of Jesus Christ, our hearts and our very natures begin to change.
 The Savior lifts us above the pull of this fallen world by blessing us with great charity, humility, generosity, kindness, self-discipline, peace, and rest.”